 In this paper, we described and compared 3 nonlinear CG methods with folded spectrum to find a small amount of interior eigenvalues around a given point.
 The application is to make a computational prediction of the electronic properties of quantum nanostructures.
 The methods were specifically selected and tuned for computing the electronic properties of large nanostructures.
-There is need for such methods in the community and the success of doing large numerical simulations in the field depend on them.
+There is a need for such methods in the community and the success of doing large numerical simulations in the field depends on them.

 All three methods are similar and thus often the results are close; a general ranking being: FS-LOBPCG is the fastest, next FS-PCG-XR and finally FS-PCG.
+Our numerical experiments demonstrated that the improvement of FS-LOBPCG vs FS-PCG in terms of speed ranges from 10% to 43% for the nano-problems discussed.
 In terms of memory requirement the three methods are ranked in the same way: FS-LOBPCG/FS-PCG-XR requires four/two times as much memory as FS-PCG.
 As our problem scales up the memory has not shown up as a bottleneck yet, i.e. using FS-LOBPCG is affordable.